GabrieleGhisleni/EnergyProject/README.md

 ## How to run the application

-> First, we will show how to run the application using the services we defined, such as our Amazon RDS MySql database and our Mosquitto broker, which are both hosted on Amazon AWS.
+> First, we will show how to run the application using the services we defined, such as our Amazon RDS MySql database and our AWS IoT-Core broker, which are both hosted on Amazon AWS.
 **Then we will explain how to change those services and replace them with yours.**

 It is required a basic understanding of how to use [docker].